adeyemi-ogidi/AWS-How-to-Guide/Documents/load_balancer_linked_2EC2/Load_balancer_for_website.md

   - Terminate the EC2 instances

-  - Terminate the Load Balancer
+  - Delete the Load Balancer

   - Delete the Target group